 - provide a Safe Routes to Schools Regional Expert to provide support to schools.

-- Provide public health data and information to inform planning.
+- provide public health data and information to inform planning.

-.
+See a list of healthy community design recommendations.
+In the Burlington Local Health Office we have longstanding partnerships with those who work in transportation, land use, and parks and recreation.
+These formal partnerships began with our participation in the ECOS Project and Plan.
 As a result of this work, our local health staff have been at the table with community partners helping to promote healthy community design for over five years.
 Recent initiatives in which we have participated include:

 - Chittenden County Active Transportation Plan – provides recommendations for facilities, programs and policies to support active transportation (walking, bicycling, running, etc.) in the region.

 - Plan BTV Walk/Bike – a citywide planning effort to enhance safety and increase active mobility in Burlington.